flutterguru1/source_code/spinwheel/assets/README.md

-Asset contains the spin wheel and the belt
+Asset contains the background,  spin wheel and the belt images